Ianzhangy/Coursework1/README.md

 ## Gameplay Overview

 This RPG game is a text-based C++ console-based game, it allows players to create a character, choose a role, and embark on an adventure through different map levels.
 The game features turn-based combat against monsters, with the goal of defeating them and progressing through the levels.
+Finally, defeat the 100th level boss and save the world.

 ## UML Design Diagram